Best Medicare Supplement Plans of 2026: Top Picks Compared

 Medigap vs. Medicare Advantage: Which Is Right for You?

-One of the biggest decisions you'll face is whether to pair Original Medicare with a Medigap plan — or ditch Original Medicare altogether in favor of a Medicare Advantage (Part C) plan.
-Here's an honest breakdown:
+One of the biggest decisions you'll face is whether to pair Original Medicare with a Medigap plan or skip Original Medicare in favor of a Medicare Advantage (Part C) plan.
+For a deeper analysis, read our full Medigap vs. Medicare Advantage breakdown.

 FactorMedigap + Original MedicareMedicare Advantage